Assessing the carbon footprint of soybean transportation in Brazil: a network equilibrium model approach (2024)

 - Source:

-- Título: Environmental monitoring and assessment (dordrecht. online)
+- Título: Environmental Monitoring and Assessment

 - ISSN: 1573-2959

-- Volume/Número/Paginação/Ano: v.196, p.1-14, 2024
+- Volume/Número/Paginação/Ano: v.196, p.
+1-14, 2024

 -